Kartik-Kumar12/Vehicle-Rental-System-Oops-Project-2/README.md

 Using concept of OOPs programming in Python

 ### GOAL OF THE PROJECT
-This project has biased approach towarsds concepts of OOPs like abstraction , polymorphism , inheritence
+This project has biased approach towards concepts of OOPs like abstraction , polymorphism , inheritence
 <div> <b>Note:</b>
 This project can be implemented with different appoaches and with more efficiency but we have focused mainly on OOPs part
 <b>Hints :</b>